 '''

 CREATE TABLE trial (t INT);

 INSERT INTO trial VALUES (2);

 INSERT INTO trial VALUES (3);

-'''

-'''

 SELECT ssq2(t) FROM trial; -- fails

 SELECT ssq2(t::float) FROM trial; -- succeeds

-SELECT sumsq(t) from trial

-SELECT sumsq(t) from trial;
+SELECT sumsq(t) from trial; -- succeeds

--- succeeds

 '''

 Because the INIT function was omitted from the declaration of SSQ2, the aggregate uses the data type of the aggregate argument as its state type.
 The ITER function expects a FLOAT data type.
 Thus, when the INIT function is omitted, the aggregate argument must be a FLOAT data type.
-For more about the state type, refer to "Resolving the Support Functions" on page 8-6.
+For more about the state type, refer to "Resolve the support functions" on page 8-6.

-Overloading the Support Functions for SSQ2: Because any overloaded functions must be the same as those in the declaration of the aggregate, you must overload ssq2\iter and ssq2\combine to extend the SSQ2 aggregate to the complex data type.
+Overload the support functions for SSQ2:

+Because any overloaded functions must be the same as those in the declaration of the aggregate, you must overload ssq2\iter and ssq2\combine to extend the SSQ2 aggregate to the complex data type.